 Follow-up with, and guide, your hiring manager throughout the recruitment process to ensure that it goes smoothly.
 Remember, your hiring managers may not have a lot of experience with hiring, or understand how to build a strong process.
 Keep the lines of communication open so you can achieve the best possible outcome—in the shortest possible amount of time.
 When you see something that could be improved, such as slow interview feedback, you can gently suggest ways to make a positive impact.

-3. Provide a great candidate experience
+3. Provide a great candidate experience to reduce turnaround time for recruitment process

 You may also be able to decrease your time to hire by keeping your candidates engaged throughout your recruitment process, starting with your application process.
 Top-tier candidates have many choices when it comes to where they want to work, and will pass on your opportunity if you have a tedious application process.
 Take yourself through your entire application process, from job search to resume submission, to uncover ways to optimize it for a great candidate experience.